 The Noble Savage myth circulated around Europe in the 16th Century.
 Stories were told about the Indians of the Americas, in which they were free of the sins of Europeans, wonderfully natural and fearless, completely healthy, with impeccable manners.
 Actually the myths about the Indians mirrored the myths about the Germanic tribes believed in Rome 1500 years earlier.
 The unspoiled natural man.
 The Noble Savage that we ought to regress to.

 In the decade of the 1590s alone, three million grams of gold and nineteen millions grams of silver were shipped from the New World to Spain.
 New Staple foods such as corn, potatoes, and turkey were introduced to Europe from these expeditions, as well as exotic products such as tomatoes, sugar, coffee, cocoa, pepper, and tobacco; forever changing the palate and diet of Europeans.

 The Europeans introduced horses to the New World, as well as firearms and smallpox.
 They took syphilis back to Europe with them.
 European settlers braved deprivation, hardship, and hostile Indians.
 The Conquistadors of Spain also inflicted massive casualties on the native population.
 It was a conquest.
 95% of the Native Americans were gone by 1550, mostly dead from disease.

 Those countries in the West of Europe, with access to the sea, were changed forever by their intercourse with the New World.
 Those in the East of Europe preoccupied themselves with themselves.

-By 1550, the Portuguese had bought 150,000 African slaves and shipped them to Brazil and the Caribbean to work on sugar plantations.
+By 1550, the Portuguese had bought 150,000 slaves from African chieftains and shipped them to Brazil and the Caribbean to work on sugar plantations.

 Nostradamus (1503-1566) was a physician, magician, occultist, psychic, writer, and of all things—a beautician.
 His first book was Treatise on Make-up.